igordias/news-flutter-app/README.md

 ### This is a simple flutter application that consumes the [News API](http://newsapi.org) and brings the top headlines.

 The main goal of this development was for me to experiment Flutter.
-This has been my first Flutter application.
+This has been my first Flutter application and brings a very simple front-page displaying the current news headlines.

 **This apps includes:**